jacobsbullock/colorizer/README.md

 The purpose of this project is to create a simple interface for the colorization of vowels in text strings to be copy and pasted into other programs.

-The project is slated to be written in Python with a simple browser based interface.
+The project is written in Python using Flask with a simple browser based interface.

+Here is the text implimentation in Flask: https://jacobsbullock.pythonanywhere.com/

 # Highlight Vowels Web App